ansilove/ansilove/README.md

 # AnsiLove/C

 This is a complete rewrite of [AnsiLove/PHP](http://ansilove.sourceforge.net) in the C programming language.
 It converts ANSi and artscene related file formats into [PNG images](http://cl.ly/1D0o1M2t2Y190v33462F/o).
 Unlike the PHP variant, AnsiLove/C is intended as UNIX command line tool you install preferably to `/usr/bin`.
-The project is considered as completed and stable, current version is `2.1.0`.
+The project is considered as stable, current version is `2.1.1`.

 # Specs